Skip to content

 Step 4: Decide whether to grade

-If the card is worth $50+ raw and appears to be in Near Mint or better condition, professional grading by PSA or BGS can significantly increase value.
-A raw $100 card that grades PSA 10 could become a $500+ card.
+If the raw price checks in at $50+ and the card looks Near Mint or better, grading can lift it well past the fee.
+A raw $100 card at PSA 10 could become a $500+ card.

-• Facebook Groups: Lower fees but requires trust.
+• Facebook Groups: Lower fees, needs trust.
 Good for mid-range cards.

-• Card shows and conventions: Good for bulk selling and networking with serious buyers.
+• Card shows: Good for bulk and networking with serious buyers.

-Take high-quality photos in good lighting showing front, back, and any notable features.
-Price competitively by checking the 5 most recent sold listings for the same card in similar condition.
-Consider timing: listing before holidays or during hype cycles can yield higher prices.
+Shoot clear, well-lit photos of front, back, and any notable features.
+Price off the 5 most recent sold listings for the same card in matching condition.
+Timing helps: listing before holidays or during hype can lift your number.

-For rare cards worth $500+, consider consigning to a reputable auction house that specializes in Pokemon cards.
-They charge 10-15% commission but can achieve higher final prices through their established buyer networks.
-Tools like Poketrace can help you track prices and find the right time to sell.
+For rares pricing at $500+, consider a reputable Pokemon-focused auction house.
+They take 10-15% but can clear higher final prices through their buyer networks.
+Tools like Poketrace help track prices and time the sale.

 Frequently Asked Questions